 - Giftback.com.
 Select gifts from this dedicated online charity shopping mall, and 10% of the purchase price goes to the charity of your choice.

 - iGive.com.
-This site is similar to a money-saving browser extension but for charitable donations.
-Install the iGive button as an app on your browser and then shop as usual – no need to sign in or buy through a special site.
+This site is like a money-saving browser extension, but for charitable donations.
+Install the iGive button as an app on your browser and shop as usual — no need to sign in or buy through a special site.
 The iGive button records your purchases and donates a portion of the price to your favorite charity.
 The app has over 2,300 participating stores, but the amount donated varies from retailer to retailer.

 - Goodshop.
-Shop at thousands of retailers you already know and love, and Goodshop donates a portion of your purchases to your favorite charity or school.
+Shop at thousands of retailers you already know and love — including Amazon, Macy’s, Target, and Best Buy.
+Goodshop donates a portion of your purchases to your favorite charity or school.

-- eBay for Charity.
+- EBay for Charity.
 Millions of people use eBay.
 Now you can shop, sell, and give back to your favorite charities at checkout.
 Sellers pick a charity and a percentage of every sale they want to give to that charity.
-When an item sells, PayPal Giving Fund collects the donation from the seller’s account.
+When a product sells, PayPal Giving Fund collects the donation from the seller’s account.

 - Sevenly.
-This site sells ethically sourced clothing, and when you purchase an item, they give back a portion of your purchase to charities supporting causes like autism awareness, nature and outdoors, and disaster relief.
+This site sells ethically sourced clothing, accessories, and art.
+When you purchase from one of its cause-themed collections, it gives 7% of your purchase to charities supporting causes like autism awareness, nature and outdoors, and disaster relief.

 - Happy Blankie.
-Buy a premium blanket for a young child in your life, and Happy Blankie donates a second Blankie to the Ronald McDonald House or one of Happy Blankie’s designated hospitals or orphanages.
+Buy a premium blanket for a young child in your life, and Happy Blankie donates a second Blankie to a child in need — and you get to choose the child.

 - GreaterGood.
 This family of websites sells products like jewelry, footwear, and clothing.
-Sales of their goods support all kinds of causes, such as rebuilding animal shelters, caring for children orphaned by Ebola, and giving textbooks to girls in Nepal.
+Sales of their goods support all kinds of causes, such as rebuilding animal shelters, caring for children orphaned by Ebola, and protecting endangered animals.

 If you’ve never shopped at an online store that gives back, this is the year to begin a new tradition.
 But don’t let the holidays be the only time you log on.
-Get into a yearlong habit of shopping at one of these websites – it makes a big difference to your favorite charity’s bottom line.
+Get into the year-long habit of shopping at one of these sites — it makes a big difference to your favorite charity’s bottom line.

 2. Brick-&-Mortar Stores That Give Back

-A favorite mall staple of many people, Macy’s holds a Macy’s Gives Back event every year.
-As of Dec.
-5, 2019, they’ve donated over $42 million to various causes, and volunteers have donated over 75,000 hours of their time.
-This year, when you’re shopping at Macy’s, stop and write a letter to Santa, and the store will donate $1 to the Make-A-Wish foundation.
-Your dollars also support organizations like the March of Dimes, United Way, and Becca’s Closet, which collects prom dresses for high school girls with financial need and awards postsecondary scholarships to young people nationwide.
+A favorite mall staple of many people, Macy’s donates to a variety of charities every year.
+In 2019, it donated over $42 million through clothing donations, food drives, and disaster relief, and volunteers donated close to 115,000 hours of their time.
+This year, when you’re shopping at Macy’s, stop and write a letter to Santa, and the store will donate $1 to Make-A-Wish.

 Macy’s isn’t the only retailer offering opportunities to charitable shoppers.
 There are also designated shopping days on which a portion of your purchase goes to charity.
 For example, Miracle on Madison Avenue is a day, typically in early December, when a percentage of sales from dozens of retailers along Madison Avenue in New York City goes to fighting childhood cancer.

-Look for a store or day in your area by searching online for “charitable shopping” and your zip code.
+Look for a store or giving event in your area by searching online for “charitable shopping” and your zip code.